FadeCap/arch-dotfiles/README.md

 #### They look so good, and the installation steps San's shows are easy to follow and works really well.

+This is not a complete rice (I guess they don't exist tbh), and is a work in progress (when i have time)

 This is a list of all the tools and programs used in my personal Arch Linux ricing setup.
 Below are the installation commands and a brief description of each tool.

 ---